Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_gradient.md

     return
 ~~~

 The plotting function above needs to be initialized with a figure defined by the [subplot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.pyplot.subplots.html) function.
 We loop through every gradient concentration to perform the plotting.
-Afterward, we define labels for the *x*-axis and *y*-axis, figure title, and tick lines.
+Afterward, we define labels for the x-axis and y-axis, figure title, and tick lines.
 The call to `plt.show()` displays the plot.

 ~~~ python
 fig, ax = plt.subplots(1, 1, figsize = (10, 8))